sauravlhs/BoardGame/README.md

    - exit bash by typing `bash`

 6. **Setting up SonarQube**
-   - Create a new file for the script eg. `sonarQube.sh` and paste the below command
+   - Create a new file for the script eg. `sonarQube.sh` and paste the below command:

      ```bash
       sudo apt-get update